 What we grow

 Below is our produce list in approximate order of arrival.* There is SO much more for each category.
-This, just a very basic, rough overview, and really, I need to update this page.
-But there are a lot of pictures on facebook (everyone can see our page) and we have weekly walks on our YouTube channel.
+This, just a very basic, rough overview.
+There are a lot of pictures on Facebook as well (everyone can see our page)

 Everything is non-GMO, even corn.